 As compared to…

 Now enters the SIDI Dragon at $400, yup $400 bucks – not something that the average Joe is going to fork up for a pair of shoes.
 But, since I did find a brand new pair in my size on eBay for less than 1/2 retail – I figured I’d give them a try.
-The month wait for them to be shipped form S. Korea wasn’t too bad either, since there was still snow on the ground.
+The month wait for them to be shipped from S. Korea wasn’t too bad either, since there was still snow on the ground.
 And when they finally arrived – I was stoked!
-I can tell you there there is a LOT to like about these shoes.
+I can tell you there is a LOT to like about these shoes.
 Normally I test products much longer than just a couple of weeks but as mentioned above I have run into a snag that I felt needed some attention.

 When reviewing this shoe, there are two components that need to be considered: